AthleteX-DAO/athletex-sops/theAthleteXFactory.md

 -----------------------------------------------------------------------------

-AthleteX Factory 2.0 (projection): This iteration is going to be focused on generating a sustainable revenue and breakouting out into new heights
+AthleteX Factory 2.0: This iteration is going to be focused on generating a sustainable revenue and breakouting out into new heights

 0 - Brokerage Customers - Crypto-native users ( estimated TAM: 100M - Andrew-SX (this needs to be verified with data))